AdobeDocs/commerce-knowledge-base.en/help/how-to/general/configure-npm-to-be-able-to-use-pwa-studio.md

    >[!NOTE]
    >
-   >If you want to run [!DNL Node.JS] in your application and not just in your build run the following commands to change your [!UICONTROL      .environment] file configuration:
+   >If you want to run Node.JS in your application and not just in your build run the following commands to change your [!UICONTROL      .environment] file configuration:

    ```
       echo 'unset NPM_CONFIG_PREFIX' >> .environment